sunkimmm/cmse830_fds/README.md

-What you've learned from IDA/EDA
-What you've tried with Streamlit so far

 # About the project
 This project is to examine large-scale infrastructure projects in three different sectors (energy, transportation, and water), and how they have evolved over time.
-Further, to examine whether, if environmental and social risks are involved in each project, how would it impact the outcome of the project in terms of cost overrun, delay, and overall performance.
+Specifically, I am interested in environmental and social risks and how they impact the project delay.
+But in this exploratory phase, I am looking at the data from multiple perspectives.

 # Data
 ## Dataset